WendySanarwanto/go-cards/README.md

 * Run this command to get this source code: `go get github.com/wendysanarwanto/go-cards`.
 The source code will be placed in `$GOPATH/src/github.com/wendysanarwanto/go-cards` directory.

-* Build the source code by running this command: `go build github.com/wendysanarwanto/go-cards`
+* Build the source code by running this command: `go build -o $GOPATH/bin/go-cards github.com/wendysanarwanto/go-cards`

-* Run the compiled binary by running this command: `go run github.com/wendysanarwanto/go-cards`
+* Run the compiled binary by running this command: `go-cards`

-* To run the test, use this command: `go test`
+* To run the test, use this command: `go test github.com/wendysanarwanto/go-cards`